Medical Schools in Arkansas: How to Get In (2025)

 University of Arkansas for Medical Sciences College of Medicine

-If you’re seeking to gain an MD degree in Arkansas, UAMS College of Medicine is your only option as the other medical schools are DO programs.
-UAMS is also one of the largest employers in the state, with connections to departments both near and far.
+If you’re seeking to earn an MD degree in Arkansas, the University of Arkansas for Medical Sciences (UAMS) College of Medicine is the only option, as other medical schools in the state offer DO programs.
+As the state's leading academic medical center, UAMS plays a vital role in healthcare education, and research, and is additionally one of the largest employers in Arkansas, with extensive connections to hospitals and healthcare organizations across the state and beyond.

-With 21 clinical departments at the College of Medicine and subspecialties within them, there’s a lot of room to focus your specific passion within medicine.
-They even have a unique Medical Humanities and Bioethics department geared towards giving students the tools to make sound ethical decisions in a 21st century care environment.
+The UAMS College of Medicine houses 21 clinical departments, offering a diverse range of medical specialties and subspecialties.
+Notably, UAMS features a Medical Humanities and Bioethics Department, geared towards giving students the tools to make sound ethical decisions in a 21st century care environment.

 Arkansas College of Osteopathic Medicine